Monday, September 25, 2023

 Rosetail Betta Appearance (Varieties and Color)

-While the classic Rosetail comes in a multitude of colors, the family also includes some specialized variants worth exploring.
-Here’s what you need to know about some of the most captivating types:
+While the classic Rosetail comes in a multitude of colors, the family also includes betta fish tail types and some specialized variants worth exploring.

 The Dragon Rosetail has a tail like a regular Rosetail but also has shiny “dragon” scales that look like armor.
 These shiny scales make the fish look almost like something from a fairy tale.
 They come in many colors, like deep blues and even lavender.